gummesson/kapow/README.md

 ### Set up the PowerShell

 First you need to make sure that you can actually execute scripts by running `Get-ExecutionPolicy` in the PowerShell.
 If the output doesn't say `RemoteSigned` or `Unrestricted` you need to run the PowerShell as an *Administrator* and execute the following command: `Set-ExecutionPolicy RemoteSigned`.
-This will grant the current user the permission to run scripts.

 ### Install Kapow!